 Students and employees at Kaua'i CC are provided access to online training.

-Students are offered the opportunity to take Everfi - Sexual Assault and Prevention Online Student Training Program on Sex-Discrimination and Gender-Based Violence.
-Everfi - Sexual Assault and Prevention online student training is an educational tool for students to learn about sex-discrimination, gender-based violence, and the rights and resources available to them on the campus and in the community.
-The curriculum covers Title IX, VAWA and relevant Hawai'i State law.
+Students are offered the opportunity to take Vector Solutions - Sexual Assault Prevention for Students online training.
+The training is an educational tool for students to learn about sex-discrimination, gender-based violence, and the rights and resources available to them on the campus and in the community.
+The curriculum covers Title IX, VAWA and relevant Hawaii State law.
 The training establishes standards for what constitutes sexual violence and how to respond to problematic situations.
 Because these problems occur on both an intimate and institutional level, the training takes a look at these issues from a personal and academic lens.
 There are five parts to the training:

 - Part I Values, Identities, and Relationships

 - Part II Gender Identities and Stereotypes

 - Part III Sexual Harassment and Stalking

 - Part IV Consent, Coercion, and Stepping In

-- Part V Reporting and Responding to a Survivor
+- Part V Reporting and Responding to a Survivor.